Zur deutschen Fassung dieses Artikels.

 The sun is just waking up and covers everything with strong golden colors.
 Even the power lines, the windmills, and the chimneys with their red-white bands in the distance look good in that glowing light.
 Finally, I fall asleep, totally relaxed, for Przemyśl is the last stop and someone will wake me up if I don’t manage to do so by myself.

 I actually feel sorry for places like Przemyśl.
 Everyone is passing through, changing trains, changing money (because on this journey, four countries also mean four currencies: euro, crown, złoty and hryvna), and then they are gone already.
-A town which for most people is only a name and a barrier blocking speedy travel, as long as Ukraine won’t be in the Schengen zone.
+A town which for most people is only a name and an impediment to speedy travel, as long as Ukraine won’t be in the Schengen zone.
 If that ever happens, Przemyśl will die.

-The large and beautiful train station does however imply some erstwhile importance of the city, which hopefully reaches beyond the siege of 1914-15, the battle of Gorlice-Tarnów and the ghetto in Garbarze.
+The large and beautiful train station does however imply some erstwhile importance of the city, which hopefully extends beyond the siege of 1914-15, the battle of Gorlice-Tarnów and the ghetto in Garbarze.

 Probably, Przemyśl would deserve a longer stay, after which I could bore you with pages of details about its history.
-But after two hours in the sun-drenched waiting hall, I am also changing trains, from the Polish State Railway to the Ukrainian State Railway.
+But after two hours in the sun-drenched waiting hall, I am already passed on like a parcel, from the Polish State Railway to the Ukrainian State Railway.
 The border is only 10 km away.

 The Ukrainian train has one conductor for each carriage.
 He already checks the tickets before boarding.
 He ought to check the weight of the luggage instead, because most passengers are carrying several large suitcases, heavy plastic bags from shopping sprees, and flat-screen TVs so large that you might as well put them up in Poland, and you could still follow the football match from Ukraine.
 Coffee machines seem to be popular too, maybe because Christmas is near.
 Someone will be very disappointed because she was actually hoping for the first 50 volumes of the Library of World Literature.
 Some of the heavy boxes may even contain arms shipments for the Donbas, who knows.